muratk5n/thirdwave/en/README.md

-This ET biz doesn't have to be flashy; civs can die out, not around, we run into their leftovers, ones that are alive might not have space-faring capability, and/or we are not that interesting anyway, just some f-ing weirdos who cant get their shit together.
+This ET biz doesn't have to be flashy; civs can die out, not around, we run into their leftovers, ones that are alive might not have space-faring capability, and/or we are not that interesting anyway, just some effin weirdos who cant get their shit together.

 ---